constantinpape/torch-em/experiments/probabilistic_domain_adaptation/livecell/README.md

-TODO: double check the unet-src results with the results from Anwai.
-Results are in `results/unet_source.csv`.
+# Prelim. results

+-> UNet results are a bit worse than from Anwai, double check how the training differs.
+-> Mean Teacher improves results.